-TLC is governed by a seven-member Board of eminent indigenous language specialists, both Native speakers and linguists.
+TLC is governed by a Board of eminent indigenous language specialists, both speakers and linguists.
 The Board of Directors is responsible for the overall direction and decision-making of the organization.
 Directors are elected for two-year terms from candidates nominated from within the Board.

 Wilhelm Meya is the Chairman and Executive Director of The Language Conservancy.
 He is a national advocate for endangered languages and draws on more than 20 years of experience in higher education, linguistics, and nonprofit management.
 Under Mr. Meya’s leadership, the Conservancy has become the chief promoter of worldwide action for protecting languages and preserving cultures.